wolfeidau/wolfeidau_site/_posts/2012-09-10-how-i-use-chef-solo-with-ubuntu-12.04.md

 gives me some starting points.
 Note that I am not an authority on either chef or ruby so my scrappy sysadmin code may make some people grimace but it is a starting point.

-Once your ready to start hacking remove the remote repo and add your own.
+Once you're ready to start hacking remove the remote repo and add your own.

 {% highlight bash %}
 git remote rm origin